PRedemption/PRedemption/README.md

 I have experience with DevOps practices and tools, including continuous integration and delivery (CI/CD), containerization, and automated testing.
 I have experience with tools such as Jenkins, GitLab, Docker, and Kubernetes.

 Thank you for considering me for your project.
-Please feel free to reach out to me if you have any questions or would like to discuss your project in more detail.
+Please feel free to contact me if you have any questions or would like to discuss your project in more detail.